 - 1-2 Cucumbers ( English or Japanese), very thinly sliced

 - 1 teaspoon sugar

 - ⅔ c mayo

 - 2 tablespoon prepared wasabi

 - Brioche slider buns, sliced in half and lightly toasted

-- In a large bowl add 1 cup of the flour and 1 tsp salt and ½ tsp black pepper.
+2. In a large bowl add 1 cup of the flour and 1 teaspoon salt and ½ teaspoon black pepper.
 Drain the onions a handful at a time and coat with the flour mixture, gently shake off excess flour and place in a bowl or on a plate.
 Repeat until the flour mixture gets too wet and then dump out that flour mixture and start over with another cup of flour with salt and pepper added.
 Repeat until all the onions are coated with flour.

-- Heat a cast iron skillet over medium and add 1 tbsp coconut oil.
+1. Heat a cast iron skillet over medium and add 1 tablespoon coconut oil.
 Fry 4 patties at a time, 2 min each side, being careful when turning them so they don’t break apart.
 Repeat until all are cooked.

 Another way to check out all these awesome burgers and sliders is on our Pinterest board for #Burgerweek.
 Check out out HERE and pin away!!